matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

   is allowed.
 Any client which is not able to receive the event in this period should not ring to prohibit (annoying/misleading/irrelevant) outdated rings.

+### Client behaviour when sending a `m.rtc.notify` event

-Sending a `m.call.notify` should happen only if all of these conditions apply:
+Sending a `m.rtc.notify` should happen only if all of these conditions apply:

-- If the user deliberately wants to send a new notify event (It is possible to send a `m.call.notify` for an ongoing call if that makes sense.
+- If the user deliberately wants to send a new notify event (It is possible to send a `m.rtc.notify` for an ongoing call if that makes sense.
 Starting a call ahead of time, planning in a small group, ringing another set of users at a specific time so they don't forget to join.
   Ringing one specific user again who missed joining during the first ring.)
-- If the user has not yet received a `m.call.notify` for the **call** they want to participate but the other condition applies.
+- If the user has not yet received a `m.rtc.notify` for the **call** they want to participate but the other condition applies.
 (So the obvious case is, that this is the first user in a new call session).

-### Fallback with extensible events

-If clients do not support `m.call.notify` events, they will however draw the extensible event fallback.
-The exact content is up the the sending client and can contain more detailed instructions on how to get access to a supporting client.
-It has to include the `@room` or the mentioned user list and has to communicate the message that those users are invited to participate in a call.

 ### Limitations and recommendations

 - Encrypted rooms configured as `mentions only` are currently not sending push notifications for encrypted events.
 Hence the client would not ring even though the ring event contains `m.mentions`.
-  - As a stop gap, it is recommended, that the client sends unencrypted `m.call.notify` events in such rooms.
+  - As a stop gat, it is recommended, that the client sends unencrypted `m.rtc.notify` events in such rooms.
   - As soon as [MSC3996: Encrypted mentions-only rooms](https://github.com/matrix-org/matrix-spec-proposals/pull/3996)
     is supported `m.has_mentions` should be used instead of unencrypted call notify events.
-- Ringing a user who you do not have a shared room with is not supported by this MSC.
+- Wanting to ring a user who you do not have a shared room with is not possible.
   It might be an undesired capability that your device can be started to ring by users you have not yet interacted on matrix.
-  On the other hand this might be desired to mimic what people expect from using the telephone network.
+  On the other hand this might be desired to mimic what ppl expect from using the telephone network.
+  Entering a matrix userId allows to call someone (Ring their phone).
-  (It should be possible to disable/configure this on the receiving device)
+  (It would be possible to disable/configure this on the receiving device)
   - The location to put this information would be the invite event.
-    This would be an edge case and only required for the specific use case of being able to ring without a shared DM/Room.
+    This would be an edge case and only required for the specific usecase of being able to ring without a shared DM/Room.
     It should be discussed in an additional MSC and is not part of this proposal.

 ## Alternatives

+### Use call member room state events

-It could be possible to use the call member room state events to determine a call start.
+It would be possible to use the call member room state events to determine a call start.
 The logic would be as following:
-_If we receive an event we check if there are already other members (call.member events) for the call.
+_If we receive an event we check if  are already other members (call.member events) for the call.
 In case there is not we make the phone ring._

 Pros:

 - This would not require any new event.
-- The clients can not "forget" to ring the others when they start a new call, because they would automatically send an event by joining.
+- The clients can not "forget" to ring the others about the when they start a new call.
+Because they would automatically send an event by joining.
 - There would be less traffic.
-With the proposed solution in this MSC, the first client who joins needs to send a `m.call.notify` event and a `m.call.member` state event.
+With the proposed solution the first one who joins needs to send a `m.rtc.notify` event and a `m.rtc.member` state event.

 Cons

 - All the ringing conditions run on the receiving user.
-There is no way for the user who starts the call to decide if it should ring the other participants.
+There is no way for the user who start the call to decide if it should ring the other participants.
   (Consider a very large room where I want to start a call only for the interested ones who want to discuss a side project.
 It would be very annoying if the initiator could not control how and who is going to be informed about that call.)
 - Additionally, it is not as flexible as the proposed separate event.
-  Which allows an external instance (a meeting organizer bot) to just ring all the users which are invited to a meeting without needing to participate in the call with a `m.call.member` event of the call.
+  Which allows an external instance (a meeting organizer bot) to just ring all the users which are invited to a meeting without needing to participate in the call with a `m.rtc.member` event of the call.
-- Push notifications would need to be sent for EVERY `m.call.member` state event update.
+- Push notifications would need to be sent for EVERY `m.rtc.member` state event update.
 For each joining and leaving user and for each membership update during a call (due to a SFU (single forwarding unit) change, changing devices (could even happen for screen shares if the screen share is implemented as a